What is XChange?

 Q&A Highlight: The Hon.
 Victor Dominello

-Updates from Government infrastructure delivery agencies on current digital strategies and the application of open standards
+Updates from Government infrastructure delivery agencies on current digital strategies and the application of open standards, including National Government Panel Q&A

 New and upcoming digital standards impacting infrastructure